 Essentially, equity release involves getting hold of liquid capital you might currently have tied up in other things, then using that to purchase your motorhome.

-Pros: once again, this makes you effectively a cash purchaser for a motorhome dealership.
-This can be a very cost-effective way of accessing capital;
+Pros: once again, the funds released through such an arrangement make you effectively a cash buyer for your motorhome.
+Unsurprisingly, therefore, equity release can be a very cost-effective way of accessing capital

-Cons: can take a little time and involve some paper-filling as you try to free-up your equity.
+Cons: it can take a little time, involve some form-filling, and legal documents to be drafted as you try to free up your equity.
 Borrowing against equity is still borrowing, so you need to look closely at interest rates as per normal.
-It may typically involve you in credit-scoring.
-If you’re borrowing against equity in your home, remember that your home might be at risk if you fail to keep up the repayments.
+It will invariably involve reference to your credit status and score.
+If you’re borrowing against the equity in your home, remember that your home might be at risk if you fail to keep up the repayments.

 Hire Purchase (HP)

-This is a very familiar form of finance.
+For most of us, this is a thoroughly familiar form of finance.

 It works very simply.
-If approved, the lending company will purchase the vehicle and give you permission to keep and use it as the “registered keeper” in legal terms.
+If your application is approved, the lending company will purchase the vehicle and give you permission to keep and use it as the legally recognised “registered keeper”.

-You’ll then repay the sum agreed over a specified period of time and typically the vehicle becomes legally yours after you have made the last repayment.
-During the term of the agreement, the vehicle is NOT legally yours and you must not sell it without the HP provider’s advance permission (to do so would be an offence).
+After paying a deposit – typically, around 10% of the purchase price – you’ll then repay the balance over a specified period of time, but the vehicle becomes legally yours only after you have made the final repayment.
+During the term of the agreement, the vehicle is NOT legally yours and you must not sell it without the HP provider’s advance permission (to do so would be a criminal offence).

-Pros: a very familiar form of funding.
-It can be more cost-effective than paying by cash, depending upon your exact overall financial circumstances.
+Pros: a thoroughly familiar form of funding.
+It can be more cost-effective than paying in cash, depending upon your particular overall financial circumstances.
 Decisions may be reached fairly quickly once your application is made.

-Cons: your motorhome may be legally seized if you fail to maintain the repayments in-line with the agreed schedule.
-Typically, HP involves you finding a deposit (perhaps around 10%) from your own financial reserves.
+Cons: your motorhome may be legally seized if you default on the repayments – that is, you fail to maintain the repayments in accordance with the agreed schedule.
 You will typically need to meet certain minimum credit risk scoring criteria.

-Pros: familiar system.
-May be convenient for those with an established relationship with their bank.
+Pros: it’s likely to be a familiar arrangement.
+It is likely to be most convenient for those with an established relationship with their bank.

 Cons: some banks may be reluctant to lend larger sums for what they will consider to be luxury items.
 Decisions can be slow and credit scoring is likely to be involved.

 Although we have mentioned credit scoring above, please don’t assume that you need a perfect credit score in order to obtain finance!
-We are authorised by the FCA (Financial Conduct Authority) to advise on motorhome financing options and typically may be able to help with motorhome finance even if you have a less than perfect credit history.
+We are authorised by the Financial Conduct Authority (FCA) to advise on motorhome financing options and stand ready to help you with motorhome finance even if you have a less than perfect credit history.